s3cr3search/WDATP-Isolation/README.md

 # WDATP-Isolation

 Introduction <br/>
-This how to guide aim is to show how to utilize the Windows Defender mass isolation scripts.
+This repo is to be used to isolate machines utilizing Windows Defender ATP API.

 Prerequisites
 - Python is installed on your machine